 But there was one piece I wrote after his death: the introduction, from which I just quoted.

-Today it’s Wednesday, the day each week when I write about widowhood.
+Today it’s Wednesday, the day I make the effort to write about widowhood.
 And because, I was about to do so, and was preparing lunch, I was remembering that period when I stopped eating.

 It is fifteen years now since I wrote Passionate V’s introduction, seventeen years since that time I grew so thin, effortlessly.
 Because “thin” equals “attractive” in our culture, I was often, inexplicably, paid compliments, sometimes in the same breath with condolences.
 I learned to say, “Thank you.”
 Sometimes I’d add, “It’s the grief diet.”